Roshan-Metrix/mongodb-auth-system/README.md

 - Profile management (view and update user info)
 - Avatar/image upload using multer
 - Protected routes and session management
-- Responsive React frontend with Tailwind CSS
+- Responsive frontend with Tailwind CSS

 ## Technologies Used